sfvicente/Dictator/README.md

 get away alive and as much money as possible when everything collapses in the end.

 As a game progresses, there is a constantly decreasing number of possible courses of action and an ongoing escalation of the political situation.
-This is due to randomly interspersed events ensures that the game generates.
+This is due to randomly interspersed events that the game generates.
 A game frequently ends with a revolution or assassination attempt by a dissatisfied group, which can result in the death of the dictator.

 ## Development Status